Mac computer's USB ports stopped working or not working at all, how to fix?

 - Additional tips while experiencing USB port issues

-Reset SMC to solve randomly occurred USB port problem
+Reset SMC to solve randomly-occurring USB port problem

-If you're sure the devices connected via USB are working properly, ports are clean and connection is tight, the first method to solve your problem would be to reset System Management Controller (SMC).
+If you are sure that the devices connected via USB are working properly, the ports are clean and connection is secure, you can try to reset the System Management Controller (SMC).
 SMC controls computer power consumption, battery charging and functionality, thermal and fan activity, GPU and video mode functionality/video output, sleep/wake modes and led lightning management, and other hardware functionality.
-To reset this controller on MacBook, MacBook Pro and MacBook Air, begin by shutting down the computer and connecting a power adapter.
-Next step would be, to hold down combination of Shift, Control, Option, and Power keys for a few seconds, observe the power adapter light, when it blinks or changes the color, release the combination.
-Finally, boot your computer in a usually way by clicking the power button.
-After SMC reset your USB ports should work properly again, test each and all of them.
-Detailed information how to reset System Management Controller on all version of Mac computers and most common issues related to SMC you will find in this article.
+To reset this controller on MacBook, MacBook Pro, and MacBook Air, begin by shutting down the computer and connecting a power adapter.
+Next, hold down a combination of the Shift, Control, Option, and Power keys for a few seconds and observe the power adapter light.
+When it blinks or changes color, release the key combination.
+Finally, boot the computer in the usual way by clicking the power button.
+After an SMC reset, the USB ports should work correctly.
+Test each one individually.
+Detailed information about how to reset System Management Controller on all Mac computers and common issues relating to SMC can be found in this article.

-If resetting SMC could not solve your USB related problem, you should try to reset the NVRAM/PRAM.
-The Parameter random-access memory (PRAM) and Non-Volatile random-access memory (NVRAM) stores information about various USB components, such as keyboards, mouse, trackpad and various other, resetting them may solve your problems.
-To reset NVRAM/PRAM on your Mac, simply restart it, when computer starts booting hold down the combination of Command, Option, P, and R keys.
-Keep holding the combination until you hear the startup chime again.
-Additionally, screen may flash as well.
-Release the buttons and let your Mac boot as usually.
-Once you computer loaded completely, the USB ports should be working, test each and all ports with few separate devices.
+If resetting SMC does not solve USB-related problems, try to reset the NVRAM/PRAM.
+The Parameter random-access memory (PRAM) and Non-Volatile random-access memory (NVRAM) stores information about various USB components, such as keyboards, mouse, trackpads, and others.
+Resetting these might solve USB problems.
+To reset NVRAM/PRAM on a Mac, first restart it.
+When the computer starts booting, hold down the combination of Command, Option, P, and R keys.
+Keep holding the combination until you hear the startup chime (additionally, the screen might flash).
+Release the buttons and let the system boot as usual.
+Once the computer has loaded completely, the USB ports should be working.
+Test each port with a number of separate devices.

-- In case only one port stopped working properly, while you may use devices connected to any other port, you should ensure the port is clean and connection is tight.
-Also, if you're sure the port is in good condition and resetting the SMC and PRAM/NVRAM couldn't solve the issue, you may consider about avoiding to use this particular port and use some USB hub connected to any of functional ports, or you can launch the Apple's built-in hardware diagnostic tools, to check if there is any issues with hardware.
+- If just one port stops working properly while devices connected to other ports work, ensure the problematic port is clean and the connection is physically secure.
+If you are sure the port is in good condition and resetting the SMC and PRAM/NVRAM does not solve the issue, consider avoiding this port and use a USB hub connected to another functional port.
+Alternatively, launch Apple's built-in hardware diagnostic tools to check for hardware issues.

-- If your Apple computer had a contact with any kind of liquid, you should immediately shut down and disconnect from the power adapter, clean and dry out the device to prevent any permanent damage, for example the liquid may destroy some of computer's components immediately or result in loss of hardware functionality, like USB.
+- If the Apple computer has come into contact with any kind of liquid, immediately shut down the system and disconnect it from the power adapter.
+Clean and dry out the device to prevent any permanent damage.
+Remember, liquid can destroy computer components immediately or result in loss of hardware functionality, including USB.

-- In case some USB devices work on your computer, while other don't.
-You should check the device's compatibility with the version of Apple production you're connecting.
-Some of devices, rarely requires specific hardware drivers from the manufacturer to achieve it full functionality, or rarely to work properly (special use devices, modern scanners, etc.)
+- If some USB devices work on your computer, whilst others do not, check the device's compatibility with the Apple product version to which you are connecting.
+Some devices require specific hardware drivers from the manufacturer to achieve full functionality or to work correctly (special use devices, modern scanners, etc.).

-- If there are any firmware and operating system updates available, install them, in a reason updates are usually released to fix some bugs and various hardware and software glitches.
-To check the available updates on Mac computers, launch App Store application, select the Updates tab and check if any exists.
-It is recommended to create a backup of hard disk before updating the operating system.
+- If there are any firmware and operating system updates available, install them.
+Updates are often released to fix various hardware and software bugs.
+To check available updates on Mac computers, launch the App Store application, select the Updates tab, and check for available updates.
+You are advised to create a backup of the hard disk before updating the operating system.